 Social Security and Supplemental Security Income

-Social Security and SSI beneficiaries will receive a 2.8 percent COLA for 2019, effective December 31.
+Social Security and SSI beneficiaries will receive a 1.6% COLA for 2020.

 Retirement Earnings Test Exempt Amounts

 *One dollar in benefits will be withheld for every $2 in earnings above the limit.